-The people who have contributed major functionality are: Krzysztof Bieganski, Byron Bradley, Jeremy Bennett, Lane Brooks, John Coiner, Duane Galbi, Geza Lore, Todd Strader, Stefan Wallentowitz, Paul Wasson, Jie Xu, and Wilson Snyder.
+The contributors of major functionality are: Krzysztof Bieganski, Byron Bradley, Jeremy Bennett, Lane Brooks, John Coiner, Duane Galbi, Geza Lore, Todd Strader, Stefan Wallentowitz, Paul Wasson, Jie Xu, and Wilson Snyder.
 Major testers included Jeff Dutton, Jonathon Donaldson, Ralf Karge, David Hewson, Iztok Jeras, Wim Michiels, Alex Solomatnikov, Sebastien Van Cauwenberghe, Gene Weber, and Clifford Wolf.

 Some of the people who have provided ideas, and feedback for Verilator include: